Article summary:

 - It usually shows up as delays, repeated requests, slow replies, and rescheduled meetings

-That consistency gives your buyer confidence—it reassures them (especially important with complex sales where they’re betting on expertise and impact from an intangible service).
+This gives you a repeatable sales process.
+You sell STEP 1 every time.
+That consistency gives your sales team confidence that your buyer feels—it reassures them that you’ve done this before (especially important in complex sales, where they’re betting on expertise and impact from an intangible service).

-Bad CRM data quietly destroys pipeline quality and forecast trust
+Bad CRM data quietly destroys pipeline quality and deal momentum

 Service firm CRMs rarely reflect reality.

 Inaccurate contract values.
-No sales notes.
+No sales notes or call summaries.
 Loosely managed deal stages.
-Loads of unqualified opportunities sitting in the pipeline.
+Loads of unqualified opportunities.
+The CRM is basically a very expensive To-Do list (at best).

 That’s pretty standard across service teams.